Self-Reporting to the Authorities and Other Disclosure Obligations: The US Perspective

 4.2.3 Other sources of mandatory disclosure obligations

-Individuals and companies may also have mandatory disclosure obligations as a result of private contractual agreements as well as membership in professional bodies.
+Individuals and companies may have mandatory disclosure obligations from private contractual agreements and membership in professional bodies.
 Such disclosures between private parties may lead to a disclosure to a regulator by the receiving entity.
-For example, a subcontractor may be obliged by contract to report issues to the contracting party.
-That contracting party may subsequently determine that it is subject to its own reporting obligation (such as reporting obligations under securities regulations) or may choose to self-report to reduce any potential liability.
+For example, a subcontractor may be contractually obliged to report issues to the contracting party, which may subsequently determine that it is subject to its own reporting obligation (e.g., reporting obligations under securities regulations) or may choose to self-report to reduce any potential liability.

 4.3 Voluntary self-reporting to authorities

-Self-reporting and co-operation are important factors for both the DOJ and the SEC in deciding how to proceed with, and resolve investigations and enforcement actions in, cases involving corporations.
+Self-reporting and cooperation are important factors for both the DOJ and the SEC in deciding how to proceed with, and resolve investigations and enforcement actions in, cases involving corporations.
 Companies must carry out a fact-intensive and holistic inquiry in deciding whether to voluntarily self-report to US authorities.
-There is no one-size-fits-all approach to this analysis, but those contemplating voluntarily disclosing misconduct to US authorities should keep certain considerations in mind, including factors the DOJ and SEC weigh in assessing co-operation credit, such as the timing of the disclosure.
+There is no one-size-fits-all approach to this analysis, but certain considerations should be kept in mind, including factors the DOJ and the SEC weigh in assessing cooperation credit (e.g., the timing of the disclosure).

 4.3.1 Advantages of voluntarily self-reporting